 To learn more about redirects, see our guide on how to set up redirects in WordPress.

-We hope this article helped you change author slug and base in WordPress.
-You may also want to see our list of most wanted WordPress tips, tricks, and hacks.
+We hope this article helped you change the author slug and base in WordPress.
+You may also want to see some other articles related to WordPress permalinks and URLs:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.